-Anyway, fixing the Bluetooth won’t turn on problem is easy, as you only have to apply a few steps in that matter – don’t worry as you won’t need to use third party tools or complex procedures.
-Basically all you need to do is to address the incompatibility problems that are caused by your Windows 8 based device drivers.
+Anyway, fixing the Bluetooth won’t turn on the problem is easy, as you only have to apply a few steps in that matter – don’t worry as you won’t need to use third-party tools or complex procedures.

 - Get the latest drivers for your device

 - Reinstall the Bluetooth device

 - Check if the Bluetooth service is running